Analysis | Winners and losers from the 2020 election

 Not only did she lose her second Senate race in two years — handing both Arizona seats to Democrats for the first time since 1952 — but she was the rare GOP Senate candidate who actually underperformed Trump.
 In fact, she underperformed him by more than any candidate in a key state.

-She was appointed after the 2018 election to the late former senator John McCain’s (R-Ariz.) seat despite losing to now-Sen. Kyrsten Sinema (D-Ariz.) at the time.
+She was appointed after the 2018 election to the late senator John McCain’s (R-Ariz.) seat despite losing to now-Sen. Kyrsten Sinema (D-Ariz.) at the time.
 Given how tight the result in Arizona looks like it might be, that decision by Gov. Doug Ducey (R) might well have cost the GOP a Senate seat.